 Jonathan joined Watsi on May 8th, 2016.
-Four years ago, Jonathan became the 1920th member to automatically support a new Watsi patient every month.
-Since then, 4,034 more people have become monthly donors!
-Jonathan's most recent donation supported Joseph, a father of 9 from Kenya, to fund hearing treatment and devices.
+Seven years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation supported Hosea, a entrepreneurial 21 year old student from Kenya, to fund fracture repair surgery.

-Oum is a 62-year-old retired military officer from Cambodia.
-He has four sons, three daughters, and three grandchildren.
-In his free time, he enjoys listening to the news on the radio.
-One year ago, Oum developed a cataract in each eye, causing him blurry vision, tearing, and photophobia.
-He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Oum learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
-On January 15th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in each eye.
+Non is a long-time rice farmer from Cambodia.
+He is married and has four sons, four daughters, and many grandchildren.
+He lives with his wife and his oldest daughter, who is a vegetable seller.
+He has recently retired from farming due to his age and poor vision, and now likes to spend his days listening to the news and the monks praying on the radio.
+Two years ago, Non developed a cataract in his right eye, causing him blurry vision and sensitivity to light.
+He has difficulty seeing things clearly, including colors and faces.
+He is also worried about falling when walking, so he is not able to go places on his own.
+When Non learned about our medical partner, Children's Surgical Centre, he traveled for four and a half hours seeking treatment.
+On June 2nd, doctors will perform a small incision cataract surgery and an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
-Now, he needs help to fund this $425 procedure.
-"I hope that I will be able to see better than before and can return to my normal activities again," he shared.
+Now, he needs help to fund this $253 procedure.
+Non shared, "I hope after surgery I can see better, and go outside.
+I hope to take care of myself and not need help from others."